blueblackw/Neighborhood-Map/README.md

 2. Unzip files.
 3. Click on index.html or type url in browser to run this app.

-# Framework, Libraries, API for this project
+# Framework, Libraries, API, Tools
 - HTML
 - CSS
 - Javascript